Experiential Learning & Giving Back

-No sailing experience necessary!
-During our 30 plus years, we've seen all levels of skill and interest.
-Many of our teens have never sailed before, so we start right from the beginning with everyone at our teen sailing camps.
+Your boat is more than your ecology classroom, it's your floating home and a place to learn what goes into being part of a successful crew.
+No prior sailing experience is necessary.
+Over our 30 years, we've seen all levels of skill and interest.
+Many of our teens have never sailed before, so we start right from the beginning with everyone.
 Those with previous sailing experience contribute their knowledge and skill.
 Our staff will provide sailing instruction every day as you sail from one anchorage to the next.
-You'll learn to raise and trim the sails, steer a straight course, safely tack and jibe your 50' yacht, and then secure it for a restful night's sleep.
+You'll learn to raise and trim the sails, steer a straight course, safely tack and jibe your 45' catamaran, and then secure it for a restful night's sleep.
 Our sailing curriculum covers all the basics as well as some advanced coastal cruising topics related to the particular conditions of the British Virgin Islands.
-Learn more about sailing
+Learn more about Sailing

-At Sail Caribbean, our philosophy is that experiential learning - learning by doing - is the best way to become a real sailor, maybe even a sailor for life.
-Each day of your sailing adventure you'll take on a different responsibility onboard, rotating through Skipper-of-the-day and Navigator-of-the-day.
+At Sail Caribbean, our philosophy is that experiential learning – learning by doing – is the best way to become a real sailor, maybe even a sailor for life.
+Each day, you'll take on a different responsibility onboard, rotating through Skipper-of-the-day and Navigator-of-the-day.
 And there's more to it than just learning to sail.
-You'll learn that life onboard means conservation, respect, leadership, teamwork, cooperation, and compromise you'll even learn to cook "Delly Chicken" for your crew.
-Our staff are trained to proactively facilitate your learning experience.
+You'll learn that life onboard means conservation, respect, leadership, teamwork, cooperation, compromise you'll even learn to cook "Delly Chicken" for your crew.
+Our staff are trained to proactively facilitate your learning experience with our True Course initiative.
 They'll teach you, support you, guide you, and then step back to let you do it all yourself when the time is right.
-Learn more about experiential learning
+Learn more about Experiential Learning